-13. These include:

-- (i) Continuing with the present policy which has produced good results.
+- 13. These include: - (i) Continuing with the present policy which has produced good results.
 The Council is a member of the CIPFA Treasury Management benchmarking club.
-The results for 2013-14 show that South Cambridgeshire achieved a return of 1.18% on combined investments (less than and more than 365 days) compared to 0.94% for its comparator group and 0.85% for the overall group.
-South Cambridgeshire was third highest in the comparator group of 14 other organisations and eighth highest in the overall group of 50 other organisations.
-These good results were achieved at minimal cost and investment risk; - (ii) Continuing with the present policy and extending approved counterparties. - (iii) Adopting a risk free strategy by investing only with the Debt Management Office which is a government agency and should be totally secure.
-Interest rates with this organisation are generally substantially lower than rates in the money market and this would result in substantially lower interest on balances than the figure which is in the 2015-16 estimates; and - (iv) Out-sourcing investment but this is probably not economic for the amounts now available when considered against the Council's capital programme.
+The results for 2014-15 show that South Cambridgeshire achieved a return of 0.87% on combined investments (less than and more than 365 days) compared to 0.78% for its comparator group and 0.75% for the overall group.
+South Cambridgeshire was fourth highest in the comparator group of 13 other organisations and in the upper quartile in the overall group of 48 other organisations.
+These good results were achieved at minimal cost and investment risk; - (ii) Continuing with the present policy and extending approved counterparties to include suitably compliant housing associations; - (iii) Adopting a risk free strategy by investing only with the Debt Management Office which is a government agency and should be totally secure.
+Interest rates with this organisation are generally substantially lower than rates in the money market and this would result in substantially lower interest on balances than the figure which is in the 2016-17 estimates; and - (iv) Out-sourcing investment but this is probably not economic for the amounts now available when considered against the Council's capital programme.